Easter Egg Hunts in London Ontario — 2026 Guide

 What age are Easter egg hunts in London Ontario for?

-Most events welcome children aged 2–12.
+Most events welcome children aged 1–12.
 Storybook Gardens has a dedicated toddler zone for under-3s.
-Ingersoll separates children into three age bands (2–4, 5–7, 8–10) to keep the hunt fair.
 Kustermans is suitable for all ages — children under 24 months enter free.
+London Children's Museum welcomes children from age 1 (under 1 free).

 Do I need to book Easter egg hunts in advance?